CoderN-P/engineM4/docs/keyboardController.md

 import engineM4 as e

 while True:
-    if e.kb.held(e.pygame.KEY_RIGHT): # KEY_LEFT is used for left arrow, KEY_UP is used for up arrow, and KEY_DOWN is used for down arrow
+    if e.kb.held(e.pygame.K_RIGHT): # K_LEFT is used for left arrow, K_UP is used for up arrow, and K_DOWN is used for down arrow
         ... # Do something here
     e.runGame((0,0,0))
 ```